minnojs/minno-time/resources/tutorials/API.md

 * `{mixer:'pick', n:2, data: [trial1,trial2,trial3]}` pick two of these three trials

 **wrapper**:
-In case we want to treat a set of elements as one block (when randomizing) we can put them in a wrapper
+The wrapper mixer serves a sort of parenthesis for the mixer.
+It has two primary functions; first, in case you want to keep a set of elements as a block (when randomizing) simply wrap them and they'll stay together.
+Second, when repeating a `random` mixer, the mixer first randomizes the content of the inner mixer and only then repeats it.
+If you want the randomization to be deferred until after the repeat all you have to do is wrap it in a wrapper.
 * `{mixer:'wrapper', data: [trial1,trial2]}`